Elkfox/Focus/docs/_documentation/javascript.md

 category: "javascript"
 ---

-In some cases you may wish to fire your popup from within your JavaScript.
+In some cases you may wish to fire your Focus element from within your JavaScript.

 Say for example when a user scrolled a specific part of the page.